codefresh-io/docs.codefresh.io/_docs/integrations/kubernetes.md

 ### Prerequisites

 Codefresh SaaS needs network connectivity to connect to your cluster.
-If your cluster is behind a firewall, make sure that you allow access to the [required IPs]({{site.baseurl}}/docs/administration/platform-ip-addresses/).
+If your cluster is behind a firewall, make sure that you allow access to the [required IPs]({{site.baseurl}}/docs/administration/account-user-management/platform-ip-addresses/).

-For On-premises and [Hybrid installations]({{site.baseurl}}/docs/administration/behind-the-firewall/), there is no need to tamper with your firewall.
+For on-premises and [hybrid installations with Runner]({{site.baseurl}}/docs/installation/behind-the-firewall/), there is no need to tweak your firewall.

 ### Set up Kubernetes integration